 Six months later, we logged back in to our covert buyer’s voicemail account, email inbox, and text platform to see how builders continued to prospect our lead.

 The results were surprising: In the sixth month, our buyer received 154 marketing emails, six personal emails (three from the same person), two text messages, and one phone call.
 That’s right: Just six salespeople out of 100 personally reached out to the lead in the sixth month after we initially posted it.
 This data makes it pretty clear that most builders and salespeople aren’t following up with prospects once that 30-day window has passed.

 But it also reveals an important point I want to make: the difference between marketing emails and personal follow-ups.

 Email Marketing Is Not Follow-Up

 Many builders send out newsletters via email and count it as sales follow-up.
 But email marketing and personal follow-up emails are different in just about every way, down to how people react when they receive one.

 For example, people don’t (and often can’t) reply to marketing emails.
-Though they may click on something to get to the builder’s or community’s website, all they really see is some pretty graphics.
+Though they may click on something to get to the home builder’s or the community’s website, all they really see is some pretty graphics.
 Leads aren’t going to reach out with questions or for information after receiving a marketing email.
 They’re not inviting and don’t encourage or enable that conversation.